sangho-vision/wds_example/README.md

 ### Note
-* As of September 4, 2020, using `MultiDataset` and `ResizedDataset` simultaneously gives rise to an AttributeError ([issue](https://github.com/tmbdev/webdataset/issues/9)).
-Thus, please DO NOT USE multiprocessing for data loading (that is, `DATA_LOADER.NUM_WORKERS = 0`).
+* ~~As of September 4, 2020, using `MultiDataset` and `ResizedDataset` simultaneously gives rise to an AttributeError ([issue](https://github.com/tmbdev/webdataset/issues/9)).
+Thus, please DO NOT USE multiprocessing for data loading (that is, `DATA_LOADER.NUM_WORKERS = 0`).~~
-* If the above issue is solved: when using multiprocessing for data loading, the number of workers cannot exceed the number of shard `.tar` files.
+* The above issue is solved: when using multiprocessing for data loading, the number of workers cannot exceed the number of shard `.tar` files.